rodrigopbraga/Quality-Assurance-for-API/README.md

 # Quality-Assurance-for-API
-Project with Case Tests for API's endpoint QA
+Project with Case Tests for API's POST and DELETE endpoints QA.